Hi, we’re delighted you want your work up on Nature inFocus.

 Size: Photographs should be in jpeg format at least 1920px on the longer side, irrespective of dpi/ ppi.
 File sizes should be kept under 2MB for easy transfers.

-Cropping: Allowed, as long as it doesn’t compromise on the ratio and resolution.
+Cropping: Allowed, as long as it doesn’t compromise on the ratio, resolution and authenticity.

-Post processing: Basic levels/ contrast and burning/ dodging allowed without tampering the accuracy and integrity of the photograph.
+Post processing: Basic levels/ contrast and burning/ dodging are allowed without tampering the accuracy and integrity of the photograph.
 Realistic photographs (as the photographer had seen it) are preferred over HDR ones.
-The best thing would be to send us RAW images.

 – While writing, try and focus on one angle of the story; trying to stuff it with too much information would just make it generic.